 May 12th: Hindenburg is sworn in as the second president of the Weimar Republic.

-July: France begins withdrawing its troops from the Ruhr.
-The withdrawal is complete by the following month.
+July: France ends the Ruhr occupation, beginning a staged withdrawing of its troops.
+The withdrawal is completed the following month.

 July 18th: The first volume of Adolf Hitler’s autobiography and political memoir, Mein Kampf, is published.
 Around 10,000 copies are sold in the first year.